secnonsense/yt_playlist_fetch.py/README.md

 # yt_playlist_fetch.py
 Very simple script to download all of your youtube music playlists.
 Relies on ytmusicapi.
+Can also be used to upload to populate playlists

 The hardest part is creating the required headers_auth.json file (documented under setup here - https://ytmusicapi.readthedocs.io/en/latest/setup.html).